developedbymarc/Space-Apps-Challenges--Will-It-Rain-On-My-Parade/README.md

 2. Build and fit a probabilistic model (Bayesian Network) with the cleaned data
 3. Provide a user-friendly interface where the user can input their desired weather conditions for a given day of the year and return its computed probability
 4. Suggest days closer to the desired weather conditions in a time window around the initial desired date
-5. Allow the user to select date ranges for multi-day events
-6. Suggest a date range closer to the desired weather conditions in a time window around the initial desired date range
-7. AI-powered comprehensive summary of the computed probabilities
+5. AI-powered comprehensive summary of the computed probabilities

 ### ✨ Uniqueness

 We suggest days closer to the desired weather conditions in a time window around the initial desired date if it happens that the desired conditions weren't met on the initial date.
-Additionally, we allow the user to select date ranges for multi-day events.
-Finally, similar to the first point, we also suggest a date range closer to the desired weather conditions in a time window around the initial desired date range.
+Additionally, we give comprehensive and user-friendly AI summaries of the computed probabilities.

 ## 👥 Team